What is an entrepreneur?

 - Innovation: Successful entrepreneurs are highly innovative, constantly generating new ideas and solutions to meet market demands.
 This may involve introducing new products, services, or processes that offer unique value to customers.

 - Leadership Qualities: Entrepreneurs need to have a clear vision for their venture and the ability to inspire and lead others towards achieving that vision.
-Effective leadership is crucial for mobilizing resources and guiding employees towards success.
+Effective leadership is crucial for mobilising resources and guiding employees towards success.

 - Open-Mindedness: Entrepreneurs should maintain an open mind and view every circumstance as an opportunity for growth and improvement.
 Being receptive to change and market dynamics allows entrepreneurs to adapt and capitalize on emerging trends.